Diana Thorne

 Diana Thorne (1895–1963) was an American artist and illustrator known for her drawings of dogs.

 Early life and education

-While Thorne is believed to have been born in Odessa, Ukraine, she often stated that she had been born in Winnipeg, Manitoba to parents who were Canadian ranchers.
-She studied at Imperial Academy in Munich and Charlottenburg Technical College in Berlin.
+While Thorne is believed to have been born in Odesa, Ukraine, she often stated that she had been born in Winnipeg, Manitoba to parents who were Canadian ranchers.
+She studied at the Technische Hochschulen in Munich (now Technische Universität München) and in Charlottenburg (now Technische Universität Berlin).